Kellogg says Europe sales fall 13 percent

 Most food and beverage companies raised prices over the past year as costs for commodities like grains, packaging and fuel rose.
 Those price increases often put off consumers who looked for cheaper alternatives or cut back altogether.

-The maker of Corn Flakes, Mini-Wheats and Rice Krispies said net income was $358 million, or $1 per share, for the quarter, compared with $365 million, or $1 per share, a year ago.
+The maker of Corn Flakes, Mini-Wheats and Rice Krispies said net income was $358 million (221 million pounds), or $1 per share, for the quarter, compared with $365 million, or $1 per share, a year ago.

 On Monday, Kellogg said that excluding a one-time benefit, profit was 95 cents per share.
 That was below analysts' average estimate of 99 cents per share.